Chaitanya2710/Weather-Prediction-Application-main/README.md

 This project uses HTML, CSS, and JavaScript to build a frontend user interface that fetches live weather data from a weather API and shows it in an easy-to-read format.
 It may also include basic prediction features for short-term weather trends.

  Features

-✔ Fetch and display current weather for a city
+- Real-time weather data retrieval using a public API
-✔ Shows temperature, humidity, wind speed, and conditions ✔ Responsive layout for desktop & mobile devices
+- Detailed weather metrics including temperature, humidity, wind speed, and conditions
-✔ Easy-to-use search field for entering city names
+- Fully responsive UI optimized for desktop and mobile screens
-✔ (Optional — add if implemented) Short-term weather prediction using historical data
+- Intuitive city-based search functionality

- How It Works
+- Scalable architecture to support future weather prediction features How It Works

 User enters a city name in the search bar.